TheHive-Project/CortexDocs/api/how-to-create-a-responder.md

 ### The Program
 The first type of files a responder is made of is the core program that performs actions.
 It can be written in any programming language that is supported by Linux.

-While many responders are written in Python (`*.py` files), you can write yours in Ruby, Perl or even Scala.
+you can write your responders in Python, Ruby, Perl or even Scala.
 However, the very handy `Cortexutils` library [described below](#the-cortexutils-python-library) is in Python.
 It greatly facilitates responder development and it also provides some methods to quickly format the output to make it compliant with the JSON schema expected by [TheHive](https://github.com/TheHive-Project/TheHive/).

 ### Service Interaction Files (Flavors)
 A responder must have at least one service interaction file.
-Such files contain key configuration information such as the responder's author information, the datatypes (thehive:case, thehive:alert, ...) the responder accepts as input, the TLP and PAP above which it will refuse to execute to protect against data leakage and to enforce sane OPSEC practices and so on.
+Such files contain key configuration information such as the responder's author information, the datatypes (`thehive:case`, `thehive:alert`, ...) the responder accepts as input and to which it applies to if used from TheHive, the TLP and PAP (or [Permissible Actions Protocol](https://www.misp-project.org/taxonomies.html#_pap)) above which it will refuse to execute to protect against data leakage and to enforce sane OPSEC practices and so on.

 A responder can have two or more service interaction files to allow it to perform different actions.
 We speak then of flavors.
-For example, a mailer responder can send message using several body template.
+For example, a Mailer responder can send message using several body templates.

 ### Python Requirements
 If the responder is written in Python, a `requirements.txt` must be provided with the list of all the dependencies.

 ### Example: Mailer Responder Files
-Below is a directory listing of the files corresponding to the Mailer responder.
+Below is a directory listing of the files corresponding to a Mailer responder.

 ```bash